directus/directus/.changeset/small-poems-deny.md

 '@directus/api': minor
 ---

-Fixed issue of not being able to insert or filter bigInt fields in graphQL api
+Fixed issue of not being able to insert or filter big integer fields via GraphQL